sadanandpai/git-guide/README.md

 ### 15. I have made some changes to the code on the branch on which all of the developers are working.
 How can I publish my changes?

-To move the changes from your local machine to remote (called origin), follow below steps in your terminal
+To move the changes from your local machine to remote (called origin), follow the below steps in your terminal

 - Stage the files `git add *`
 - Commit the changes `git commit -m "<some commit message>"`